shy942/ExternalResourcesEmpirical/README.md

 RI - Unzip RI.zip.
 There are six folders for all subject systems.
 The reporter information file format for each system is as follows: RIbasedResult.txt

+RQ2

+Combined Results - Unzip RQ2.zip.
+The results for eleven combinations of information sources can be found here.